 Your company probably has competitive analysis reports on the major competitors in your market.
 But, if they don't, you should take the initiative and begin building this resource.

 Knowing exactly who your competitors are and how your product compares will put you miles ahead of them when it comes to preparing for deals.
-Competitive intelligence is worth its weight in gold.
+Competitive intelligence is worth its weight in gold and you can easily do it with an online competitive intelligence tool.

 You should immediately figure out who the most profitable accounts in your territory are.
 These may be accounts you've inherited or defined by analyzing your ideal buyer.